In This Blog

 One of Azure's core selling points is how easy it is to integrate with other services in Microsoft's software ecosystem.
 In addition to that, it has dedicated support for hybrid cloud environments and comes with enterprise-grade security features.

 Azure's native compatibility with products like Windows Server, SQL Server, and Active Directory makes it the top choice for companies invested in the Microsoft ecosystem.
+Organizations can extend their existing on-premises Windows environments into Azure seamlessly, using familiar tools and processes.

 What is meant by IaaS?

-How to explain IaaS to dummies?
+How do you explain IaaS to someone non-technical?

 What is an example of IaaS?